 Best cocktail bars in Chicago

-This hip cocktail lounge is exactly what you’d expect from a bar named after a line of T.S.
-Eliot poetry: pristine (the carefully constructed cocktails, like the aquavit-based Coattails, are excellent), pretentious (you won’t find a sign on the door—just look for the long lines) and, ultimately, completely and unarguably gorgeous.
+This sleek cocktail lounge is exactly what you’d expect from a bar named after a line of T.S.
+Eliot poetry: pristine (the carefully constructed cocktails are excellent), pretentious (you won’t find a sign on the door—just look for the long lines) and, ultimately, completely and unarguably gorgeous.

 From the outside, this place looks like a gallery (which, technically, it partially is).
 On the inside, it’s open and loft-like, with a permanent stage set up for weekly live music and performance.
 But behind the bar, the drink-slingers have perfected the art of the cocktail, skillfully crafting colorful refreshments that pack a punch.
 One sip and there’s no doubt that despite everything else going on here, the drinks are the reason to stick around.

 Who would have guessed longtime Trotter's chef Matthias Merges would find his calling checking IDs at the door of a Logan Square bar?
-Granted, his is not just any bar: Here, beverage director Lee Zaremba creates a cocktail list with original cocktails and twists on classics packed with loads of amari.
+Granted, his is not just any bar: Here, beverage director Stephanie Andrews creates a menu with original cocktails and twists on classics packed with loads of amari.
 Though Billy Sunday is squarely a bar, the food is a worthy companion to the drinks: Don't miss any of the snacks in jars.

 Located under the Green Door Tavern, the Drifter is a cozy bar from Liz Pearce (Gage, Drawing Room, Aviary), who serves up a rotating selection of cocktails (printed on a tarot card menu).
 Your order depends on the cards she deals each night, so keep your fingers crossed for the velvety chocolate negroni or South American Mistress, a smooth blend of pisco, vermouth and Fernet, balanced with chocolate liqueur and blackstrap bitters.
 The space is a former speakeasy and much of the original decor remains; the occasional performances, like a belly dancer, feel right at home amidst the vintage vibe.